Different Inhomogeneous Evolutionary Histories for Uranus and Neptune

-Conversely, Neptune’s initial entropy profile sufficiently destabilizes the outer compositional gradient, leading to convective mixing at 0.5 Gyr.
-This mixing triggers a sudden release of interior heat to Neptune’s outer regions.
-As depicted in the right column of Figure \ref{fig:fig5}, this rapid heat release transiently elevates Neptune's temperature and luminosity, analogous to the hot model depicted in red in Figure \ref{fig:fig3}.
-Following this brief episode, the outer regions ($\gtrsim$ 0.4 M$_P$) of the structure cool adiabatically and the radius swiftly contracts, reaching the expected luminosity, effective temperature, and radius at the current age of 4.56 Gyr.
+Recall from the previous section that higher initial interior entropies systematically yield higher internal fluxes and smaller radii.
+A Neptune model must show a higher luminosity and smaller radius relative to the Uranus model.
+As a result, higher initial entropies than Uranus were chosen for the Neptune models (motivated by the models in Figure \ref{fig:fig3}).
+This higher initial entropy leads to convective mixing at 0.5 Gyr, triggering a sudden release of interior heat to Neptune’s outer regions.
+As depicted in the right column of Figure \ref{fig:fig5}, this rapid heat release transiently elevates Neptune's temperature and intrinsic flux, analogous to the hot model depicted in red in Figure \ref{fig:fig3}.
+Following this brief episode, the outer regions ($\gtrsim$ 0.4 M$_P$) of the structure cool adiabatically and the radius swiftly contracts, reaching the expected intrinsic flux, effective temperature, and radius at the current age of 4.56 Gyr.
 At this stage, Neptune's outer envelope attains temperatures of 10,000 K at 30\% of its interior mass and 2,000 K at 60\%.
 In comparison, the corresponding mass coordinates in the Uranus model maintain temperatures of approximately 13,000 K and 8,000 K, respectively.
 Such internal temperatures in Neptune's envelope could permit ice phase transitions at later evolutionary stages, as illustrated in Figure \ref{fig:fig4} (right column).
 Consequently, portions of Neptune's envelope might undergo a supercritical-to-ice phase transition.
 Additionally, Neptune may experience hydrogen-water phase separation early in its evolution, since it cools to temperatures below the hydrogen-water miscibility curve from \cite{Gupta2024}.
 The cooler envelope temperatures at later ages suggest a larger fraction of Neptune’s envelope may be undergoing water depletion.
-The envelope rock mass fraction in the presented Neptune model is 5\% by mass, with an inferred core mass of 3.5 M$_\oplus$.
-The inferred moment of inertia factor of the Neptune model is 0.225.
+The envelope rock mass fraction in the presented Neptune model is 5\% by mass, with a core mass of 3.5 M$_\oplus$.
+The moment of inertia factor of the Neptune model is 0.225.